Interface ILoggingTool

 }

-In addition to the methods specific in the interfance, implementations must also implement the static method create(Class<?>) which can be used by the LoggingToolFactory to instantiate the implementation.
+In addition to the methods specific in the interface, implementations must also implement the static method create(Class<?>) which is called by LoggingToolFactory to instantiate the implementation.

 Source code: